myspc-development/art-test/docs/widgets/widget-settings-codex.md

 ## 5. Per‑User Preferences

 The REST endpoint `/artpulse/v1/ap_dashboard_layout` loads and saves each user's preferences.
-When no user meta exists, the defaults from `ap_dashboard_widget_config` are used:
+When no user meta exists, the defaults from `artpulse_dashboard_layouts` are used:

 ```php
 register_rest_route('artpulse/v1', '/ap_dashboard_layout', [